Inside ‘Woodland Hills Foley,’ a Dance Foley Workflow Built for Musicals

 Kenny Ortega, the director, recorded a wild track of his dancers.
 It was short.
 Only four stomps, recorded wild in a gym.

-But the stomps had two things that turned out to be essential.
-Natural reverb from the gym, and small, subtle variations between each hit.
+But those stomps had two essential qualities: natural reverb from the gym and small, subtle variations between each hit.

-Mark used those four stomps to sweeten dance foley across the entire movie.
-He could layer them in different ways and, crucially, they sounded correct in scenes shot in that same gym.
+Mark used those four stomps to enhance dance foley across the entire movie.
+He could layer them in different ways, and crucially, they sounded correct in scenes shot in that same gym.

 That was the pivot.